Real Operators. Real Solutions. 20 Minutes at a Time. • Northeast Critical Infrastructure Summit

 Dave Ohayon

-Sr Director, Facilities & Energy · Pratt & Whitney
+Sr Director, Facilities and Energy · Pratt and Whitney

-Choosing N+1 vs. N+N—aligning gen‑sets, UPS and maintenance windows so production never blinks when the grid does.
+Choosing N+1 vs. N+N: aligning generator sets, UPS systems and maintenance windows so production never blinks.

 Sonali Sharma

-Microgrids plus AI EMS to make reliability default—and decarbonization measurable and repeatable across global portfolios.
+Microgrids plus AI-driven EMS to make reliability the default and decarbonization measurable and repeatable.

-Corporate Energy Management · NYC Health + Hospitals
+Corporate Energy Management · NYC Health and Hospitals

 AbbVie logo